Coronavirus in Russia: The Latest News | Nov. 26 - The Moscow Times

 Nov.
 26: What you need to know today

-- Russia confirmed 23,675 coronavirus cases and a new record of 507 deaths.
+- Russia confirmed record-breaking numbers of 25, 487 coronavirus cases and 524 deaths.

+- Moscow has further extended measures aimed at slowing the spread of the coronavirus until Jan.
+15, Mayor Sergei Sobyanin announced Thursday.
+The measures include a self-isolation order for residents aged 65 and older and the requirement for 30% of all businesses' employees to work remotely.

 Nov.
 24